Inpatient Psychiatric Hospital Near Minneapolis, Minnesota

 • Weapons

-There are additional restrictions to any belongings that are going to be given or distributed to patients on the inpatient unit.
-This includes but is not limited to:
+There are additional restrictions on belongings that will be given or distributed to patients in the inpatient unit.
+These include but are not limited to:

 Patient Hygiene Restrictions